 Small Business Loans with Student Debt

-Addressing federal loans with an income driven repayment plan and private loans with a long repayment period will do more than just lower payments each month.
+Addressing federal loans with an income-driven repayment plan and private loans with a long repayment period will do more than just lower payments each month.
 These changes will also help with small business loan applications.

 When lenders evaluate any sort of loan application, one of the biggest things they look at is a borrower’s debt-to-income ratio.
-This number compares expected income to expected monthly bills.
+This number compares the expected income to expected monthly bills.

 Another way to get the funding necessary to get a business running would be to track down a 0% Intro APR credit card.
-Credit card companies will often offer the low intro APR in order to secure new customers.
+Credit card companies will often offer the low intro APR to secure new customers.
 If your business needs a quick cash infusion and the debt can be paid off after a few months, a credit card promotion could be a great option.